giulia-berto/app-compute-peaks/README.md

 ```

 ### Output
-The main output of this App is a file called `output_FiberStats.csv`, in which on the columns there are the different scores, and on the rows the different bundles of the collections.
+The main output of this App is a file called `peaks.nii.gz`, which is a 4D nifti image containing the peaks of a spherical harmonic function at each voxel (from sh2peaks).

 ### Dependencies
 This App only requires [singularity](https://sylabs.io/singularity/) to run.